anvilglobaldynamics/torque/meta/api-docs/get-product-transfer-list.md

 { code: VALIDATION_ERROR } // validation error on one of the fields
 { code: APIKEY_INVALID } // the api key is invalid
 { code: ORGANIZATION_INVALID } // organization could not be found
+{ code: VENDOR_INVALID } // vendor could not be found
 ```

 ### response (on success, without includeExtendedInformation):